-If you’re in the habit of driving distracted and all you get is a ticket—consider yourself lucky.
+If you’re in the habit of driving distracted and all you get is a ticket, consider yourself lucky.
 Every year more than 1.25 million people die in road crashes, and between 20 and 50 million more get injured, according to the World Health Organization (WHO), and the group names distracted driving as one of the top two causes of accidents.
 Now, Norwegian researchers have found the types of personalities most likely to take this kind of risk.
-(Here’s how parents can avoid distracted driving.)

 “Drivers using mobile phones are approximately four times more likely to be involved in a crash than drivers not using a mobile phone,” the WHO reports.
 “Using a phone while driving slows reaction times (notably braking reaction time, but also reaction to traffic signals), and makes it difficult to keep in the correct lane, and to keep the correct following distances.”
-(Take these steps to keep your hands on the wheel and off of your phone.)
+(Take these steps to stop texting and driving.)

 - young men

 - neurotic people

 - extroverted people

 - people who feel driving distracted is socially acceptable

 - people who feel driving distracted is beyond their control